nawathey/rover/README.md

 # optional motion detection setup

 Instead of live streaming, we can also detect motion and record it on disk.
-Note that only a single process can access the camera at a time so 'motion' can't be run while mjpg_streamer is running.
+Note that only a single process can access the camera at a time so 'motion' can't be run while mjpg-streamer is running.

 Read the page https://github.com/dozencrows/motion/tree/mmal-test